shanamatthews/static-site-generator/posts/chatgpt-site-improvements.md

 >done
 >
 >...
+> <more code>
 >```

-This was kinda right, but if "draft: true" appeared anywhere in the post, it would skip it.
-It's not likely that I'd write that phrase outside of the frontmatter, but I'd rather not run into that weird and confusing bug later.
+At first glance, this looked kinda right!
+I didn't like that it wasn't actually checking the frontmatter, as instructed.
+By using `grep` in this way, the script would skip the file if "draft: true" appeared anywhere in the post, not just in the frontmatter.
+It's not likely that I'd write that phrase *outside* of the frontmatter, but I'd rather not run into that weird and confusing bug later.

-With a little more prompting, ChatGPT gave me a better answer:
+I was pretty optimistic at this point.
+I fiddled with ChatGPT a little more until I got it to output a version that checked the frontmatter specifically, and also grabbed the date from the frontmatter specifically.
+This was definitely an improvement!

 >```bash
 >#!/usr/bin/env bash